GuiMarques98/fix10/DOCUMENT.md

 This is especially recommended for multi-boot setups, as Windows volumes might be inaccessible with Fast Startup enabled.
 This is because if Fast Startup is enabled, Windows never actually *shuts down*, but instead *hibernates*.
 The problem with Fast Startup is explained in great detail here: https://askubuntu.com/a/452080

 # Script complete
-Once the script is complete, the final message is written.
+Once the script is complete, the script finishes by writing a message to the screen.
 If the script was opened in an existing command line, control will be returned, but if the batch script was opened in its own window, the file will enter an infinite loop and ask the user to close the window.

-The final message encourages the user to check their privacy settings, provides a command to open them, advises on running the script after every major upgrade and then recommends the user to restart to apply the changes, as it is necessary to do so for some of the changes.
+The final message encourages the user to check their privacy settings, provides a command to open them, advises to run the script after every major upgrade and then recommends the user to restart to apply the changes, as it is necessary to do so for some of the changes.

 The final section also includes some subroutines used by the script itself.